iandotkelly/grunt-license-finder/README.md

 A boolean value.
 If true the output is in a comma-separated-variable format for import into a spreadsheet.

+#### options.depth
+Type: `Number`
+Default value: if undefined this defaults to infinite

+The maximum depth of node_modules to traverse, 0 means the current project only etc.

 ### Usage Examples

 #### Custom Options